 Matching Results: Nicotianas

 This is a One-of-a-Kind Offer that you’ll find nowhere else on the Internet.
 No other seed merchant offers this many different species of Nicotiana!
 Make a colorful, blossoming paradise for hummingbirds, bees, and your senses with this spectacular collection of flowering Nicotianas!
-Contains fifteen seed packets: All thirteen Nicotiana species: both varieties of N. alata, both varieties of […]
+Contains fourteen seed packets: All twelve Nicotiana species including both varieties of N. alata, both varieties […]

 (Nicotiana maritima) Annual.
 Wild tobacco native to Australia.
 Small white flowers.
 To five feet high.
 Rare.
 Planting suggestions: Press tiny seeds onto surface of already-moistened soil.
 Keep pots in a water-filled tray in a sunny, warm location.
 Avoid surface watering until germination, except with a mister.
 After first set of true leaves have sized up, […]